-The regression results on profitability confirm the conclusions from Table 4 that FP hospitals are more profitable than NFP hospitals.
-Relative to the NFP hospitals, the FP hospitals have \$1.3 million more in net income, a 5.4 percentage point higher return on assets, a 15 percentage point higher return on fixed assets, and a 7.9 percentage point higher operating margin.
+margin.
 The results also indicate that larger hospitals are more profitable (both in terms of the level of income and the rate of return), government hospitals are less profitable than NFP hospitals, and teaching hospitals are less profitable than other hospitals (in terms of rates of return).
 Overall, these differences in profitability suggest that many NFP hospitals would not have large income tax liabilities since they are not profitable.

-IV.B.
-The Value of the Exemption from Income Taxes
+9.4.2 The Value of the Exemption from Income Taxes

-As a starting point for analyzing the importance of the income tax exemption for NFP hospitals, we examine the income tax liabilities of publicly-traded FP hospitals, the same sample we used in Table 3 to compare capital intensity across industries.
-Table 6 presents summary measures of the importance of income taxes over time for publicly-traded hospital and across industries for 1995.
-For 1995, publicly-traded hospitals reported \$976 million in total income taxes.
+As a starting point for analyzing the importance of the income tax exemption for NFP hospitals, we examine the income tax liabilities of publicly traded FP hospitals, the same sample we used in table 9.3 to compare capital intensity across industries.
+Table 9.6 presents summary measures of the importance of income taxes over time for publicly traded hospitals and across industries for 1995.
+For 1995, publicly traded hospitals reported \$976 million in total income taxes.
 Hospitals' tax liabilities have grown over time as the FP hospital sector has grown.
-Compared to earlier years, 1995 seems typical in terms of income taxes are a slightly higher fraction of hospital assets, sales and cost of goods sold.
+Compared to earlier years, 1995 seems typical in terms of income taxes relative to assets, sales, and cost of goods sold.
+Relative to manufacturing firms, income taxes are a slightly higher fraction of hospital assets, sales, and cost of goods sold.